rl8 package

 Unfold the given tensor or tensordict along the time or sequence dimension such that the the time or sequence dimension becomes a rolling window of size

-samples are required to make a sequence of sizesize
+size - 1samples are required to make a sequence of sizesize.- Parameters:

 x – Tensor or tensordict of size